 - a medical practitioner who meets Australian College of Rural and Remote Medicine fellowship standards.

-You can look up your GP to see if they are eligible to provide a medical exemption letter here.
+You can look up your GP to see if they are eligible (please see compliance notes,section 2 on page 2 of the GP letter) to provide a medical exemption letter here.

-This is also a letter drawn up by the wonderful Bronwyn Hancock, that your GP can fill out to satisfy the medical exemption for your medically contraindicated child.Certification of medical contraindication by GP (No Jab, No Pay)(Alternative to AIR_s IM011 form)(1)
+This is letter was drawn up by the wonderful Bronwyn Hancock, for your GP to fill out to satisfy the medical exemption for your medically contraindicated child.Certification-of-medical-contraindication-by-GP-No-Jab-No-PayAlternative-to-AIRs-IM011-form(1)

 Just get your GP to send it in to the Australian Immunisation Register and they will let Centrelink know that your child now meets all of the immunisation requirements.
 Please let me know how you go!

 1) The “No Jab, No Pay” vs “No Jab, No Play” Federal legislation